ComposableFi/composable/docs/docs/technology/cvm/lowering-routing.md

 Cosmos Hub cannot execute Contracts.
 So CVM should generate PFM packet which transfer 100% of assets to Cosmos Hub, and Cosmos Hub sends it to Osmosis.
-On Osmosis PFM ends with Wasm Hook call, where it actually end with CVM program.
+On Osmosis PFM ends with Wasm Hook call, where it actually end with CVM program or direct DEX call.

-Algorithm should detect, using registry, that intermediate chain does not have Contracts, and replace intermediate part PFM.
+Algorithm should detect, using registry, that intermediate chain does not have Contracts, and replace intermediate part with PFM forward.

 PFM can transfer only 100% assets, so CVM program transferring part of assets from Cosmos Hub or doing some Exchange must be rejected.

 ### C

 CVM program tells:

 1. Transfer DOT from Osmosis to Centauri
 2. From Centauri to Picasso
 3. From Picasso to Composable
 4. From Composable to Polkadot

 So in this case full CVM program can transfer from Osmosis to Centauri.
-But on chain it is possible to find out that program is transfer of 100% assets only.
+But starting from Composable chain it is possible to transfer only 100% of assets, neither part nor absolute.

 In this case 1-3 can be PFM transfer, and 3-4 can be XCM Multihop transfer.